 Material Design is a step back towards skeuomorphic design and uses shadows to create the perception of depth and three-dimensional effect.
 While Apple’s flat design conventions shifted the focus on performance, many disagreed with a complete strip-down of skeuomorphism.

 Material Design does not specify conventions for each and every element, unlike Apple.
-But what it does is, it provides the designer with conventions that mimic natural physics in many instances, making it intuitively understandable to users.
+But what it does is, provides the designer with conventions that mimic natural physics in many instances, making it intuitively understandable to users.
 The conventions do not go into microscopic aspects unlike Apple, but nonetheless, they are crisply laid out.

 Material Design makes use of the Z-axis to create 3D effects and an effect of depth.
 The shapes of an object or material may change and take other forms.
 The depth of shadow also plays an important role in deciding the type of element on the screen.
 Similar to flat designs, Material Design also shows great cross-device compatibility.

 OpenXcell has been designing app UI and UX for 8 years.
-With a consolidated experience of 700+ apps, we are one of the best app design company you can hire.
+With a consolidated experience of 700+ apps, we are one of the best app design companies you can hire.
 We have seen the entire design timeline for apps and also the periodic changes.
 Hence, there are a lot of reasons for you to hire us for your app design project.

 - Designers with 8 years of experience